hotwax/oms-documentation/Fulfillment/APIs/Upload and Import file.md

 # Upload and Import file API

 Imports shipped order details with the tracking code.
-To import file, you will need to call the /uploadAndImportfile endpoint with the POST method.
+To import file, you will need to call the /uploadAndImportfile endpoint with the `/POST` method.

 ## Request